ZFan-Li/safely-share/README.md

-# Share data with your friends safely
+# Share data with others safely

 This is a interesting code snippet that can split a file to several pieces and encipher them to bytes which cannot be deciphered